valchyshen/ECON110/README.md

-# ECON110
+# ECON110 Project
-R code for the ECON110 course

-This is explanation of the files listed in this folder.
+The ECON110 course project consists of step-by-step construction of a R file, which retreives the economic data from primary providers such as FRED, BEA, BLS, Census.gov and others.